Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Until Chimp radioed back an’ changed *everything.*

-“Tigger, Chimp.
-We’re…at Alpha Centauri, sir.”
+"Tigger, Chimp.
+We’re…at Alpha Centauri, sir."

-“Pack it up!”
+"Pack it up!"
 He barked out to his command post, already running toward the front.
-“Horse, Chimp, get back ‘ta the front!
+"Horse, Chimp, get back ‘ta the front!
 We get this shit kilt **now!!**

 He din’t have the foggiest fuckin’ idea what the Hunters were gonna do.
 But *they* sure as fuck did, an’ if it involved sneakin’ in right under the Human’s noses into a *well-patrolled* system like this…Well, assume the worst.